IAmAnthem/CanineCalculations/ReadMe.md

     - if you did "compare dasher to my pet", the diection would be "Unknown to Known"
 - Select the KNOWN pet in your comparison by number
 - The text-entry window appears, the title bar reminds you the direction it expects to see
-  - Paste in the entire comparison block like this:
+  - Paste in the entire comparison block and click OK (or hit ENTER) for the comparison to be processed
   - All comparison text must be certain
     - From the player's perspective, you should see **You are certain that...**
     - If you are listening to someone compare out loud, make sure THEY saw the **certain** message